 The lecture had gone well.
 There weren’t too many stupid questions today.
-Sure, there was the occasional know-it-all, but they were out out of their league and were easily dismissed.
+Sure, there was the occasional know-it-all, but they were out of their league and were easily dismissed.
 The real geniuses wouldn’t come out of the woodwork until Friday when this leg of his public speaking tour wrapped up in the larger, metropolitan city.

-I’d been on the lecture circuit for a few months now.
+I’ve been on the lecture circuit for a few months now.
 It is a necessary nuisance.
 My research needs funding.
 The tricky part is tantalizing the taste buds of these so-called academics with something cutting edge, without revealing the true nature of what I’ve discovered.

 It is exhausting.

 I’m back in the small office the university set up for me.
 A copy of my book, Diamondsional (by Dr.Raymond Cassar), sits on the table.
 Next to it, my bag.